cschubiner/google/README.md

 Google Search CLI
 ======

-Lets you search Google from the command line!
+Search Google from the command line!

 ##Installation
 ```